itsmoops/squatty/README.md

 mongodb sandbox offeres 496mb of storage
 5 letter combination file with 11 million rows was 178 mb just clear out the database each month

+TODO: look up most common dictionary words re-lookup URLS that have been searched before, but that were previously available - maybe after a week right before clearing out the database, add existing items to a historical firebase database endpoint add informational link to email